jamesmungall/sonification/Solar Simulation Files/README.md

 planet_generator.cs is the script that instantiates the planet prefabs 8 times for 8 planets.

 planet.cs is the script that calculates its position using the parameters orbit_time, orbit_distance and diameter from nasa planetary data.
+This script also adds the correct material to the object, plays the correct audio source and creates a trail behind it.